monsoonmaelstrom/book2/book2.md

 “Does *she*?”

-“If she does, she hasn’t said, though I get the impression that she does not.”
+“If she does, she hasn’t said, though I get the impression she does not.”

 “For someone so deeply involved with her, you seem to know very little,” he comments harshly.